Category: M

 🚧 Transportation

-The primary mode of transportation in Manchester is by car.
-The town is served by U.S. Route 202 and State Route 17, which provide access to nearby cities such as Augusta and Lewiston.
-The closest major airport is the Portland International Jetport, located approximately 60 miles south of the town.
+The primary mode of transportation in Marshfield is by car.
+The town is served by U.S. Route 2, which provides east-west access across the state.
+Public transportation is limited, but the Green Mountain Transit provides bus service to nearby towns.
+The closest major airport is Burlington International Airport, located about 60 miles to the west.

 🌎 Coordinates

-Monmouth is part of the New England region in the northeastern United States.
-It covers a total area of approximately 39.58 square miles, of which 37.38 square miles is land and 2.2 square miles is water.
+Montpelier is part of the New England region of the United States.
+It is the smallest state capital in terms of population and the only one without a McDonald’s.
+The city covers a total area of 10.3 square miles, of which 10.2 square miles is land and 0.10 square miles is water.

-As of the 2010 census, the population of Monmouth was 4,104.
-The town has a diverse age range, with a median age of 42 years.
-The racial makeup of the town is predominantly white, with small percentages of African American, Native American, Asian, and other races.
+As of the 2010 census, Montpelier had a population of 7,855, making it the least populous state capital in the United States.
+The city has a diverse age range, with a large proportion of residents aged between 25 and 44.
+The racial makeup of the city is predominantly White, with small percentages of African American, Native American, Asian, and other races.

 🏞️ Nature & Environment